colejarczyk/doc/userguide/segments/creation/product_labels.rst

 3. In **Segment Parts** set the conditions that must be met to assign the customer to *only* **Bought products with labels** segment.

    Each of list element has two values – **Key**, which is a label name, and **Value**, which is a label value.
-Both field need to be filled out.
+Both fields need to be filled out.

    Enter your key and value to add a product label.
 To apply additional labels, click ``Add label``